FiMcMahon/shannon_allotments/README.md

 ### Code
 Throughout the building process I found many helpful tutorials online.
 I sometimes applied principles within them to the site, after fully understanding their code and modifying to fit the site's needs.
+For example for a responsive Youtube video I used this [tutorial](https://www.youtube.com/watch?v=9YffrCViTVk)

 The image gallery, navbar and contact form were inspired by Code Institutes Love Running project